marcelo-hexsel/NetCoreSamples/README.md

 3 - After TypeScript is installed, you must delete your folder from node_modules (if exists) and wait for VS to download the modules again.

-5 - Build the Application.
+5 - Build and Run the Application.

 # Linux or Mac